zmenciso/zc_plot/README.md

 ```
 ./cadence_plot.py [OPTIONS] PLOT INPUT [kwargs]
     -h  --help      Display this message
+    -k  [FILE]      Additional external kwargs (feed in from FILE)
     -v  --verbose   Enable verbose output
     -s  --summary   Feed in summary data instead of a waveform
+    -r  --raw       Feed in a raw .csv file

     PLOT is the plot you wish to create, defined in `plot_functions.py`:
     gmid